Calliari/kubernetes/README.md

 ```
 echo "source <(kubectl completion bash)" >> ~/.bashrc # add autocomplete permanently to your bash shell.
+echo "alias k=kubectl" >> ~/.bashrc # in case an optional invocation of 'kubectl' with 'k' wanted
 source ~/.bashrc # to make it reload teh session and autocomplete will be ready to work with `kubectl get + TAB`

 #
 kubectl get node                              # List all nodes (worker-node)